newtang/expresso/API.md

 ## Route Order Independence

-Order indepenence is a big feature for Expresso.
-In the old Express router, this situation was possible:
+Order independence is a big feature for Expresso.
+In the default Express router, this situation was possible:

 ```js
 router.get('/api/v1/:user', (req, res) => {res.send(req.params.user)});